Yeasir0032/Discord-Clone/README.md

    git clone https://github.com/<github_username>/Discord-Clone
    ```

-2. Go to the Supabase directory:
+2. Go to the Discord-Clone directory:
    ```sh
    cd discord-clone
    ```

 ### Install dependencies

 1. Install the dependencies in the root of the repo.